-CLEAR: when a battle takes place in Clear terrain, all units receive White dice, except IF REGULARS are present, in which case the side with them SWAPS ONE Whithe die to Black die (it's a change, not an extra).
+CLEAR: when a battle takes place in Clear terrain, all units receive White dice, except IF REGULARS are present, in which case the side with them SWAPS ONE White die to Black die (it's a change, not an extra).

-AMBUSH AND LANDINGS: when an Ambush or Landing takes place, the Defender (and he alone) swaps one of his White dite to a Black die.
+AMBUSH AND LANDINGS: when an Ambush or Landing takes place, the Defender (and he alone) receives one extra Black die (it is an extra, not a swap) on the 1st Round only.
 See also Special Rules for the French Garrisons and Québec.